lauradvall/starter-hugo-academic/content/publication/bennett-2019-deployment/index.md

   - Giulio Ruffini
   - Lotfi B Merabet
 doi: 10.1007/978-3-030-11051-2_5
-publication: "*International Conference on Intelligent Human Systems Integration*"
+publication: "*International Conference on Intelligent Human Systems Integration (IHSI).
+Advances in Intelligent Systems and Computing book series*"
 abstract: "Little is known about how the brain processes information while navigating without visual cues.
 Technical limitations recording brain activity during real-world navigation have impeded research in this field.
 We have